msokolov/lux/README.md

 Finally, we want it to be a pleasure to work with Lux.
 We think the best way to do this is to provide features that appeal to developers and make their lives easier, to support standards initiatives like EXPath, and to integrate with other widely-used technologies.

 We need to acknowledge here
 though that Lux is new and is missing many features users will expect from a mature database product.
 Also, disclaimer: please be aware this is a first public
-release: even though it benefits from being built on a very solid base, the Lux code itself has seen limited usage, and we are sure to identify gaps that need addressing in order to make it a more useful system.
-In spite of these limitations, we felt there would be some real value in sharing this effort with a broader community: both for us, because we would appreciate feedback, and for the community at large that has a need for an XQuery search capability embedded in Solr.
+release: even though it benefits from being built on a very solid base, and is very thoroughly unit tested, the
+Lux code itself is fairly new, and we are sure to identify gaps that need addressing in order to make it a more useful system.
+In spite of these limitations, we felt there would be some real value in sharing Lux with a broader community that has a need to query XML documents indexed by Solr using XQuery and XSLT.

 ## Quality ##

-We've used the XQuery Test Suite (TODO: link) to help ensure that Lux provides an accurate standards-compliant XQuery service.
-Because Lux is built using Saxon, and relies on Saxon to compile and evaluate XQuery, it is capable of achieving essentially similar results on these tests.
+We've used the XQuery Test Suite to help ensure that Lux provides an accurate standards-compliant XQuery service.
+Because Lux is built using Saxon, and relies on Saxon to compile and evaluate XQuery, it achieves essentially similar results on these tests.
 However, as part of its query optimization, Lux does rewrite queries, introducing search operations where possible to accelerate processing.
 Therefore it was important to run a complete battery of tests to ensure that the optimizer generates results that are faithful to the